tmr232/talks/CoreCpp2021/prep-notes/README.md

 Also - there are probably some mistakes that I fixed while writing the slides.
 I did not fix them in the notebooks...

+**Important:** Not all the code here runs.
+Some of it (all the import hacks) cannot run in a notebook.
+This is a notebook because it's easy for me to write it this way.